ArthurPieri/Scripts/README.md

 ## Git folder

-This folder is used to clone all git repos and setup the 'Gpull' and 'Gpush' aliases
+This folder is used to clone all git repos and setup the 'Gpullall', 'Gpush' and 'Gpushall' aliases

 ## After running Vmforming/terraForming